lakshu2702/BitSizeFun/README.md

+Here's the full README file with all the projects, formatted similarly:

+---

 # Fun Web Projects Collection 🌐

 This repository contains a collection of simple yet fun web-based projects built using HTML, CSS, and JavaScript.
 Each project is designed to demonstrate basic programming concepts and provide an engaging user experience.